 For organizations that need large amounts of storage paired with the email client, Scala Hosting delivers.
-Its Medium tier offers 150 GB of storage, while the Corporate tier allows the end user to select any amount of storage.
+Its Medium tier offers 150 GB of storage, while the Cloud tier allows the end user to select any amount of storage.

 Organizations can select among four different tiers, ranging from 10 email boxes per account to an unlimited number of email boxes, which are available in the Corporate tier.

-The majority of users will select the Corporate tier, which includes significant protection against spam.
+The majority of users will select the Cloud tier, which includes significant protection against spam.
 It also includes a free domain name.
 End users will receive their own dedicated email server with Scala Hosting in this tier, creating a higher level of security for the business’ emails.

 Google Workspace — Best for Google-Centric Users

 With a Google Workspace account, businesses gain email hosting services, along with all of the other Google services they’re already using.
 For those SMBs that rely on Google apps regularly, adding email hosting through Workspace makes a lot of sense.

 Through Workspace email hosting, organizations are able to gain a customized and secure business email address that runs in the Gmail client.
 However, the business email address includes the business’ domain name, rather than using gmail.com as the domain.

 Unlike with a personal Gmail account, customers using the Workspace hosted email service do not see ads within the Gmail client.

 It offers advanced security controls that protect the data the business is sending and receiving.
 Workspace also protects against spam messages and phishing attacks in Gmail.
 Google claims that it can stop at least 99.9% of these issues.
 Teams using Workspace to host their business Gmail account can activate two-factor authentication, providing an extra layer of security.